 6. Create a Solid Referral Program

 Your happy customers will be a great source of referrals, if you do things right.
 Your goal is to over-deliver and provide awesome customer service.
 You want your customers to know that you appreciate them.
 As you find new customers, launch a referral program where you give people free products or cash bonuses for referring others to you.
-Some folks will naturally give you referrals, but most people won’t unless you give them a reason to do so.
+Some folks will naturally give you referrals, but most people won’t do so unless you give them a reason to.

 8. Leverage Home Parties